|

 "wide field" scope and not a scope so long it might be mistaken for anti-aircraft artillery.

-aperture diameter requirement and the fact that I want it to fit in the trunk of my car.
+aperture diameter requirement and the fact that I needed it to fit in the trunk of my car.

-To summarize, I am looking for a true APO refractor in the
+To summarize, I was looking for a true APO refractor in the

 4"-5" aperture range with a medium focal length that weighs no more

-scope to be compatible with the Celestron CG-4 EQ mount for extended use and a decent
+scope to be compatible with a medium size German EQ mount for extended use and a decent

 alt-az mount for quick-look purposes.